monodot/grafana-playground/loki-otlp-labels/README.md

-# Setting custom OpenTelemetry Resource Attributes to promote as labels in Loki
+# Loki: Promote custom OpenTelemetry resource attributes to labels

-This Alloy config and demo app show how to set a Resource Attribute that will be promoted to a label in Loki.
+How to use Alloy to set a custom OpenTelemetry _Resource Attribute_, and then get Loki/GEL to automatically promote the attribute to a label, instead of structured metadata.

+## To run

-Before running this, you'll need to configure your Loki/GEL distributor with an extra CLI arg, like this:
+1. You'll first need to configure your Loki/GEL distributor with an extra CLI arg, to give it the name of the resource attribute that you wish to promote to a label, like this:

     -distributor.otlp.default_resource_attributes_as_index_labels=custom.resource.attribute

-Then, edit `.env.sample` to fill in your GEL tenant ID and token.
+1. Then, edit `.env.sample` to fill in your GEL tenant ID and token.

-Finally:
+1. Finally:

+    ```shell
     podman-compose up
+    ```

 ## How it works

-In the Alloy configuration file, if you configure `otelcol.processor.batch` to send to `otelcol.exporter.debug` instead of `otelcol.exporter.otlphttp`, you'll see log resources in the console like this:
+In the Alloy configuration file, if you enable debug logging by configuring `otelcol.processor.batch` to send to `otelcol.exporter.debug` instead of `otelcol.exporter.otlphttp`, you'll see log resources in the console like this:

     ResourceLog #0
     Resource SchemaURL: